 Adapted bikes are a great way to expose people with disabilities to new forms of recreation, exercise, and travel.
 There’s no shortage of choices when it comes to adapted hand bikes, making it easy for you to choose a model that is suited to your age, fitness and level of ability.
-Moreover, the four main classes of hand bike – leisure, recreational, competitive sporting, and foot-operated – offer even more options to customise functions and adaptions.
+Moreover, the four main classes of hand bike – leisure, recreational, competitive sporting, and foot-operated – offer even more options to personalise functions and adaptions.

 Choosing the right adapted hand bike